William Blair Investment Management LLC Sells 589,894 Shares of Acadia Healthcare Company, Inc. (NASDAQ:ACHC)

-William Blair Investment Management LLC lowered its position in Acadia Healthcare Company, Inc. (NASDAQ:ACHC) by 12.5% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 4,136,902 shares of the company’s stock after selling 589,894 shares during the period.
-William Blair Investment Management LLC’s holdings in Acadia Healthcare were worth $263,852,000 at the end of the most recent reporting period.
+William Blair Investment Management LLC reduced its stake in Acadia Healthcare Company, Inc. (NASDAQ:ACHC) by 12.5% in the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 4,136,902 shares of the company’s stock after selling 589,894 shares during the quarter.
+William Blair Investment Management LLC’s holdings in Acadia Healthcare were worth $263,852,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also bought and sold shares of the company.
-JPMorgan Chase & Co. increased its stake in Acadia Healthcare by 9.5% in the second quarter.
-JPMorgan Chase & Co. now owns 4,406,100 shares of the company’s stock valued at $276,483,000 after acquiring an additional 380,515 shares during the last quarter.
-Advisor Resource Council bought a new position in Acadia Healthcare in the second quarter valued at about $621,000.
-Amundi bought a new position in shares of Acadia Healthcare in the second quarter worth about $284,000.
-C M Bidwell & Associates Ltd. grew its position in shares of Acadia Healthcare by 6,409.1% during the second quarter.
-C M Bidwell & Associates Ltd. now owns 3,580 shares of the company’s stock worth $225,000 after purchasing an additional 3,525 shares in the last quarter.
-Finally, Nuveen Asset Management LLC grew its holdings in Acadia Healthcare by 15.5% during the 2nd quarter.
-Nuveen Asset Management LLC now owns 461,954 shares of the company’s stock valued at $28,987,000 after buying an additional 61,956 shares in the last quarter.
+Several other large investors have also recently bought and sold shares of the company.
+Citigroup Inc. raised its holdings in Acadia Healthcare by 180.4% in the 2nd quarter.
+Citigroup Inc. now owns 32,189 shares of the company’s stock valued at $2,021,000 after acquiring an additional 20,711 shares during the last quarter.
+BNP Paribas Arbitrage SA lifted its position in shares of Acadia Healthcare by 53.0% during the 2nd quarter.
+BNP Paribas Arbitrage SA now owns 44,343 shares of the company’s stock worth $2,783,000 after purchasing an additional 15,370 shares during the last quarter.
+Mercer Global Advisors Inc. ADV purchased a new stake in Acadia Healthcare in the second quarter valued at $712,000.
+Cresset Asset Management LLC raised its holdings in shares of Acadia Healthcare by 3.5% in the second quarter.
+Cresset Asset Management LLC now owns 5,342 shares of the company’s stock valued at $336,000 after buying an additional 180 shares during the last quarter.
+Finally, CWM Advisors LLC grew its stake in shares of Acadia Healthcare by 3.1% in the 2nd quarter.
+CWM Advisors LLC now owns 5,940 shares of the company’s stock valued at $373,000 after purchasing an additional 180 shares during the last quarter.

-Several brokerages have issued reports on ACHC.
-UBS Group started coverage on shares of Acadia Healthcare in a report on Thursday, September 23rd.
-They set a “buy” rating and a $81.00 target price on the stock.
-Credit Suisse Group lifted their price target on shares of Acadia Healthcare from $68.00 to $69.00 and gave the company an “outperform” rating in a research note on Monday, November 1st.
-SVB Leerink started coverage on shares of Acadia Healthcare in a report on Monday, September 27th.
-They issued an “outperform” rating and a $85.00 price objective for the company.
-Finally, TheStreet upgraded shares of Acadia Healthcare from a “c+” rating to a “b” rating in a report on Monday, November 22nd.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating, six have issued a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat.com, Acadia Healthcare presently has an average rating of “Buy” and a consensus price target of $71.69.
+A number of research firms have recently weighed in on ACHC.
+Credit Suisse Group boosted their price target on Acadia Healthcare from $68.00 to $69.00 and gave the stock an “outperform” rating in a report on Monday, November 1st.
+SVB Leerink initiated coverage on shares of Acadia Healthcare in a research note on Monday, September 27th.
+They issued an “outperform” rating and a $85.00 price target for the company.
+TheStreet raised shares of Acadia Healthcare from a “c+” rating to a “b” rating in a report on Monday, November 22nd.
+Finally, UBS Group initiated coverage on shares of Acadia Healthcare in a report on Thursday, September 23rd.
+They issued a “buy” rating and a $81.00 price objective for the company.
+One investment analyst has rated the stock with a sell rating, four have issued a hold rating, six have given a buy rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat.com, the stock has a consensus rating of “Buy” and an average price target of $71.69.

-Acadia Healthcare (NASDAQ:ACHC) last announced its quarterly earnings data on Wednesday, October 27th.
-The company reported $0.72 EPS for the quarter, hitting analysts’ consensus estimates of $0.72.
-Acadia Healthcare had a positive return on equity of 12.14% and a negative net margin of 29.32%.
-The business had revenue of $587.60 million during the quarter, compared to analysts’ expectations of $591.42 million.
-During the same period in the previous year, the firm earned $0.68 earnings per share.
-The firm’s quarterly revenue was down 29.5% compared to the same quarter last year.
-On average, equities analysts forecast that Acadia Healthcare Company, Inc. will post 2.58 earnings per share for the current fiscal year.
+Acadia Healthcare (NASDAQ:ACHC) last announced its quarterly earnings results on Wednesday, October 27th.
+The company reported $0.72 EPS for the quarter, meeting the Zacks’ consensus estimate of $0.72.
+The company had revenue of $587.60 million for the quarter, compared to analysts’ expectations of $591.42 million.
+Acadia Healthcare had a negative net margin of 29.32% and a positive return on equity of 12.14%.
+Acadia Healthcare’s revenue was down 29.5% compared to the same quarter last year.
+During the same period in the prior year, the company posted $0.68 EPS.
+On average, research analysts forecast that Acadia Healthcare Company, Inc. will post 2.58 EPS for the current fiscal year.

 Acadia Healthcare Co, Inc engages in the provision of behavioral healthcare services.
 It operates through the following business segments: United States (U.S.) Facilities and the United Kingdom (U.K.) Facilities.
 The U.S. Facilities segment classified in the following categories: acute inpatient psychiatric facilities; specialty treatment facilities; residential treatment centers; and outpatient community-based services.